RakshanaR/Git-github/README.md

 # Git-github
-my new repository for project
+my new repository for project.